pydanny/pydanny.github.com/posts2013/2013-07-18-travel-tips-for-geeks-preventing-theft.rst

 Anyone not wearing a uniform and claiming to be 'undercover' is an accomplice, scam artist, or worse.
 If they 'come to help':

 1. Don't give up any identification.
-2. Demand that real police be summoned by radio or phone to this location immediately.
+2. Demand that uniformed police be summoned by radio or phone to this location immediately.
+If the 'undercover' police refuse, then they are a scam or worse.
 3. **Don't leave the spot!** If 'undercover' police try to get you to come with them, refuse loudly.
 If they try to force you away, start yelling as if your life is in danger, **because it is**.